 ‘Accept whatever comes to you woven in the pattern of your destiny, for what could more aptly fit your needs?Marcus Aurelius

 Only Make Comparisons to Your Former Self

 By comparing yourself to others, you will always fall short in some way.
 This is because you are comparing yourself in your entirety, to the tailored persona they choose to display to the world.
 You only see of someone what they choose to show you.
 Furthermore, they couldn’t show you everything of them even if they wanted to, because you are not that person and your perceptions are tinted through the lens of your own experiences.

 With that, only make comparisons to yourself.
 How you used to be, how you used to think and feel.
 That is the only fair comparison you can make.

 Dealing With Obstacles Requires Persistence More Than Effort

 We as humans thrive on instant feedback so we can measure our efforts and make changes accordingly.
 But without those fast results, we quit our efforts too soon as we feel we are wasting our time.
 We need to take a look at the bigger picture.
 The progress we have made just isn’t visible yet.
 If your method is sound, keep up the consistency and the results will manifest soon enough

 Look at a stone cutter hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
 Yet at the hundred-and-first blow it will split in two, and I know it was not the last blow that did it, but all that had gone before.Jacob Riis

 In our constant pursuit of bigger and better things, sometimes we can forget just how far we have come so far.

 Periodically take a moment to look back at all these amazing things you have accomplished.
 You do amazing things every single day, you just pay them no attention anymore.
 If you are currently alive (which I hope you are), that means you have survived every obstacle ever thrown at you.
 Go you!
-That’s quite the impressive track record.
+That’s quite an impressive track record.